Kerbalism/Kerbalism/README.md

 ### BIOLOGICAL NEEDS

 Your crew need a constant intake of Food, Water and Oxygen.
-Failure to provide for these needs will result in uncerimonious death.
+Failure to provide for these needs will result in unceremonious death.
 Configurable supply containers are provided.

 ### PSYCHOLOGICAL NEEDS